MacroPower/macropower-analytics-panel/server/README.md

 A receiver for the macropower-analytics-panel Grafana plugin.

 Flags:
   -h, --help                     Show context-sensitive help.
-      --http-address=":8080"    Address to listen on for payloads and metrics.
+      --http-address=":8080"     Address to listen on for payloads and metrics ($PORT).
-      --session-timeout=15m     The maximum duration that may be added between heartbeats.
-0 = unlimited ($SESSION_TIMEOUT).
+      --session-timeout=0        The maximum duration that may be added between heartbeats.
+0 = auto ($SESSION_TIMEOUT).
       --max-cache-size=100000    The maximum number of sessions to store in the cache before resetting.
-0 = unlimited.
+0 = unlimited
+                                 ($MAX_CACHE_SIZE).
-      --disable-session-log     Disables logging sessions to the console.
+      --disable-session-log      Disables logging sessions to the console ($DISABLE_SESSION_LOG).
-      --disable-variable-log    Disables logging variables to the console.
+      --disable-variable-log     Disables logging variables to the console ($DISABLE_VARIABLE_LOG).
 ```

 ### Session Timeout